aemann2/contact_keeper_frontend/README.md

-A React frontend for a contact keeper application
+A React frontend for a contact keeper application.
+Connects to a Django backend using Django-rest.

 # Getting Started with Create React App